 Another example of where cyclists spurned advertised routes in favour of a quicker route was in the Princes Avenue area, a busy dual-carriageway boulevard linking the City Centre to Princes Park and Sefton Park (each forming part of NCN56) in the South of the City.
 Crucially, Princes Avenue was not part of NCN56, which instead ran on the parallel Windsor Street avoiding the busy Princes Park roundabout.
 Despite this NCN provision, both participants who came this way (Emily and James) left NCN56 to ride down Princes Avenue, avoiding Windsor Street.
 In doing so, this action took them through Princes Park roundabout, despite both recognising it as a significant flash point.
 As above, Emily and James both said that the utility of using this road outweighed the safety consideration of a longer route running less than half a mile parallel.
 However, going further in this instance, James also discussed how, after negotiating the roundabout, Princes Avenue itself felt comparatively safe because of parked cars effectively blocking the inside lane to vehicle traffic, whilst leaving enough space to cycle.

 The experiences of James and Emily in particular suggested that they were largely not prepared to trade time-savings of even a few minutes to use a network they would admit was quieter/safer.
-In other words, for those riders, infrastructure has to go where they need it to go.
+In other words, for those riders, infrastructure has to go where they need it to go in order to be useful.
 This aligns with research suggesting that material infrastructure can have little effect in rider route choice, and thus should be targeted where people are more likely to use it (Aultman-Hall et al., 1997, Moudon et al., 2005).
 This can affect the practice in two ways.
 First, a failure to facilitate cycling along appropriate ‘desire lines’ can alienate recruits who consistently say that a lack of infrastructure is the main inhibitor of taking up cycling.
-Second, cycling materials placed in undesired areas which subsequently become underused can undermine broader public confidence – both in terms of monetary value, and where cyclists continue to use other routes despite available infrastructure.
+Second, cycling materials placed in undesired areas, and which subsequently become underused, can undermine broader public confidence – both in terms of monetary value, and where cyclists continue to use other routes despite available infrastructure.
 This presents real dangers for longer-term responses which seek to expand the cycling network, but face resistance resulting from underuse of earlier material interventions.

 Impermeable Barriers